WCSCourses/Helminth_Bioinformatics_2025/course_modules_2025/module_transcriptomics/bulk_rnaseq.md

 get a low alignment rate in mapping of helminth sequences?

-HISAT2 outputs a SAM file which contains information of the read's mapping location in the reference and their scores (remember from Genetic Variation module?).
+HISAT2 outputs a SAM file which contains information of the read's mapping location in the reference and their scores.
 We will convert this SAM file to a BAM file, a binary sibling which takes less space on a disk and allows faster processing time for the next step (sorting).